telepilotco/n8n-nodes-telepilot/README.md

 while also enabling your assistant to react to those messages.

 With `n8n-nodes-telepilot`, you can enhance your Telegram user experience by automating various actions and responses.
-Your personal Telegram Co-Pilot acts as real-time assistant, providing additional functionalities and making your Telegram usage more efficient.
+Your personal Telegram CoPilot acts as real-time assistant, providing additional functionalities and making your Telegram usage more efficient.

 At [TelePilot](https://telepilot.co), we prioritize your privacy.
 We do not have access to your Telegram messages because you have full control over your personal instance of TelePilot, which runs on your self-hosted n8n instance.
 The choice of hosting environment is entirely up to you.